cksystemsteaching/selfie/README.md

 ```
 ...
-./selfie: selfie executing selfie.c with 3MB physical memory on mipster
+./selfie: selfie executing 64-bit RISC-U binary selfie.c with 3MB physical memory on 64-bit mipster
 ...
 ./selfie: selfie.c exiting with exit code 0
 ...
-./selfie: summary: 377578224 executed instructions [21.85% nops]
+./selfie: summary: 397477136 executed instructions [21.53% nops]
+./selfie:          2.92KB peak stack size
-./selfie:          2.40MB allocated in 24201 mallocs
+./selfie:          3.22MB allocated in 23836 mallocs
-./selfie:          2.11MB(87.98% of 2.40MB) actually accessed
+./selfie:          2.17MB(67.23% of 3.22MB) actually accessed
-./selfie:          2.31MB(77.08% of 3MB) mapped memory
+./selfie:          2.37MB(79.30% of 3MB) mapped memory
 ...
 ```

 We configured selfie (using the `-m` option) with 3MB of main memory storage (physical memory) and then self-compiled selfie.
-In total, selfie *allocated* addresses for 2.40MB of main memory but ended up *accessing* only 2.11MB, that is, using only 87.98% of the 2.40MB in storage.
-Moreover, selfie needed an additional 0.20MB of storage for its code, that is, in sum 2.31MB of (mapped) memory which is 77.08% of the 3MB available storage (physical memory).
+In total, selfie *allocated* addresses for 3.22MB of main memory but ended up *accessing* only 2.17MB, that is, using only 67.23% of the 3.22MB in storage.
+Moreover, selfie needed an additional 0.20MB of storage for its code, that is, in sum 2.37MB of (mapped) memory which is 79.30% of the 3MB available storage (physical memory).
+In order to run, selfie also allocates memory for a stack that grows and shrinks during execution.
+Nevertheless, the stack usually requires relatively little memory in the range of a few kilobytes, not megabytes, in this case no more than 2.92KB at its peak.
+That memory is part of the 2.37MB of (mapped) memory.

 Let us take a closer look at how digital memory can in principle be used to store any type of information.
 The key question is where to do that in memory, in particular with information that does not fit into a single byte.
 There are essentially two different ways of answering that question which can also be combined.
 Suppose we need to store, say, eight bytes.
 We can either store each of the eight bytes somewhere in memory, not necessarily next to each other, that is, *non-contiguously*, or we store the eight bytes somewhere in memory but all next to each other, that is, in a *contiguous* block of memory.